Professors short biography

 Bioethics and Biolaw

 Alberto GARCÍA GÓMEZ is Doctor in Law from Complutense University in Madrid.
-Presently, he is Professor of Philosophy of Law and International Law at the School of Bioethics of Athenaeum Pontificium Regina Apostolorum in Rome.
+Presently, he is Dean of the School of Bioethics and Professor of Philosophy of Law and International Law at the School of Bioethics of Athenaeum Pontificium Regina Apostolorum in Rome.
+He is also the Chairholder of the UNESCO Chair in Bioethics and Human Rights, established at the Athenaeum Pontificium Regina Apostolorum and the European University of Rome.
 Furthermore, he is a researcher of the Human Rights Institute at Complutense University.
 For 5 years, he has been member of the Steering Committee of Bioethics in the Council of Europe and in 2005 he has been honored with the National Prize of the Spanish Royal Academy of Doctors in the field of legal and social sciences.

 Lílian RIBEIRO SANTOS, was born the Estate of Rio de Janeiro, Brazil.
 Currently, she is a PhD student of Bioethics at the Pontifical Athenaeum Regina Apostolorum, in Rome, Italy.
 In 2019, she obtained a master’s degree in Bioethics (summa cum laude).
 She also holds a degree in Education and Development by Anáhuac University and a degree in Religious Science by Pontifical Athenaeum Regina Apostolorum.
 Lílian worked in the educational field in Spain, Venezuela and Ireland.
 Now she is an assistant professor of Bioethics and Biolaw and she is collaborating with different projects in the UNESCO Chair in Bioethics and Humans Rights in Rome.
 Her areas of interest are Global Bioethics, Multiculturalism, Human Rights and Transhumanism.